-- 1. To introduce the concepts of microelectromechanical devices. - 2.
+- 1. To introduce the fundamental concepts of MEMS and Micro systems and their relevance to current scientific needs. - 2.
 To introduce the state-of-art micromachining techniques including surface micromachining, bulk micromachining, and related methods. - 3.
-To provide knowledge in the design concepts of micro sensors and micro actuators. - 4.
-To provide knowledge about computer aided design tools for modeling MEMS device.
+To make the students knowledgeable in the design concepts of micro sensors and micro actuators. - 4.
+To introduce the challenges and limitations in the design of MEMS devices - 5.
+To make the students knowledgeable in computer aided design tools for modeling MEMS device.